jjmchew/jjmchew.github.io/cs/AI/llamaindex.md

     - MTEB is a text embedding benchmark on HF
     - for latency, check: https://blog.getzep.com/text-embedding-latency-a-semi-scientific-look/
     - complete list:  https://docs.llamaindex.ai/en/stable/module_guides/models/embeddings.html#list-of-supported-embeddings

+  - `store_nodes_override` : forces node objects to be stored in Index store and document store, even if the vector store keeps text

 - use `.persist()` method to write indexes to disk
   ```python